morriszdweck/MLLM-4/README.md

 ### MLLM-4-Orion
 balanced model, great amount of knowledge, accurate, and also great for autocomplete.
 Best for just about anything.
 Reccomended for Chat and Lightweight AutoComplete.
-Estimated 230P.
+245 Pages of data.

 ### MLLM-4-Neptune
 Just perfect for chat, with it's smaller yet very accurate Corpus.
 Being small but still big enough, making it (probaly) the best choice for Chat.
 Estimated 70P.